issssse/futf-whitelist-webapp/docs/index.md

 > Need a deeper, technical explanation?
 Look for the <kbd>See developer docs</kbd> links sprinkled throughout.
 They jump straight into the dev section.

+## Choose your handbook

+**Admin operators**

+- Start here, then dive into the [Admin Operations Handbook](./guide/admin-operations.md) for per-button instructions.
+- Provision or rotate accounts with the new [Admin Account Provisioning guide](./guide/admin-accounts.md).
+- Use the “Admin Docs” button in the dashboard header to launch these pages in a new tab while you work.

+**Developers & infrastructure**

+- Jump straight to the [Setup Checklist](./setup.md) and the five developer chapters in the sidebar.
+- Keep the [Backend Reference](/reference/backend.md) nearby when touching Prisma, Express routes, or PM2.
+- Traefik/DNS/port questions should follow the procedures laid out in [Chapter 4 – Deploy & Operate](./guide/chapter-4-devops.md).

 ## 1. Daily admin checklist

 | Step | Action | Notes |